-A urea production facility is currently under construction at the Great Plains Synfuels Plant.
-The project is slated for completion in the first quarter of 2018.
+A urea production facility at the Great Plains Synfuels Plant produced urea for the first time on Jan.
+19, 2018.

 Urea is a granular fertilizer commonly used in agricultural applications.
 Dakota Gas currently produces two other fertilizers, anhydrous ammonia and ammonium sulfate (Dak Sul 45®).
 Urea production requires anhydrous ammonia and carbon dioxide, both of which are produced at the Synfuels Plant.
 Urea has the highest nitrogen content of all solid fertilizers, but costs less to handle, store and transport than other nitrogen-based fertilizers.
 It is also safer to transport and handle than anhydrous ammonia.

-The plant will have the ability to shift urea production to produce diesel exhaust fluid (DEF).
+The plant has the ability to shift urea production to produce diesel exhaust fluid (DEF).
 DEF is used to reduce NOx emissions in diesel engines, as mandated by the federal government on all new diesel engines.
 A 1.1-million gallon stainless steel storage tank will be constructed at the plant to store the DEF.
-The plant will also be able to produce liquefied carbon dioxide.
+The plant is also be able to produce liquefied carbon dioxide.